craftingcity/The-Known-World/Lunna, Paladin Werewolf.md

 	- you cannot speak
 	- you may make a Multiattack of one *Bite* (STR+PROF, 1d8+STR) Attack and one *Claw* (STR+PROF, 2d4+STR) Attack as an Action.
 - When you would attempt to return to your true form, use your Action and make a Bloodlust Skill Check.
+- When you return to your true form, you gain a level of Exhaustion.

 ##### Divine Sense
 - As an action, until the end of your next turn, you know the location of any celestial, fiend, or undead within 60 feet of you that is not behind total cover.